PKua007/rampack/README.md

   `core/ShapePrinter` for Wolfram Mathematica output.
 One can also implement all three interfaces in a one class.
   The shape parsing is done by `frontend/ShapeFactory`, so new shapes have to be registered there
 * observables implement `core/Observable` interface.
 They should be registered in `frontend/ObservableCollectorFactory`
+* molecule move sampling schemes (translation, rotation, flip, etc.) are provided by `core/MoveSampler` interface.
+They are registered in`frontend/MoveSamplerFactory`
 * volume scaling scheme (all dimensions at once vs a single one a time, linear vs logarithmic, etc.) is provided by `core/VolumeScaler` and `core/TriclinicBoxScaler` interfaces.
 They are registered in `frontend/TriclinicVolumeScalerFactory`